-- Line a sheet of parchment paper over a baking sheet and spread the fruit mixture evenly on the parchment paper.
+- Line a baking sheet with parchment paper and spread the fruit mixture evenly on the paper.
 It should be about 1/8 to 1/4 inch thick.

 - Place in a 140 F oven to slowly dry out overnight.
 It’s ready when the fruit mixture is not longer sticky.

 - Cut the preparation into equal size fruit roll-ups, roll them into parchment paper and store them in an airtight container in the refrigerator.